udnie/dots/README.md

 * PyQt6
 * functools
 * cv2 and numpy for Sprites and Shadows
-* Any program that can create transparent pngs
+* Your favorite program for creating transparent pngs if you have one

 ## Lastly
 My background combines degrees in fine arts, photography and ceramics, work as a graphics artist, layout artist, photography teacher, and a 21 year career as a business application programmer.
 All procedural code and other than Fortran, languages you probably never heard of.